 View the Radioactive Waste Disposal Guide Sheet for detailed information on container types and contents.

-Document, Label, and Request Waste Pick-Up
+Request Radioactive Waste Pick-Up

 NOTE: Improperly segregated radioactive waste and/or incomplete/invalid documentation will not be accepted for disposal.